IDMNYU/audiolab/docs/synths.md

 <img src = "./img/serge824_photo.jpg" width="100%" title="Random Source Serge system" alt="Random Source Serge system">

 The Random Source Serge was built for IDM in 2018-2019 by Darrin Wiener at Patch Point in Berlin.
 It's currently configured with four [Random Source "shop" panels](http://randomsource.net/serge_panels) (prebuilt configuration of modules): a La Bestia II, an Edelweiss II, a Mantra, and a TKB (Touch Activated Keyboard Sequencer).
-The modules are described below.
+These panels incorporate the designs of modules sold by Serge Modular Music Systems sold in 1979-1980, along with a number of innovations by Random Source.

 ### Panel 1 (La Bestia II)